devops-works/ansible-backupninja/README.md

 If you need to perfom actions after gsutil (like a backup test), just need create a file like `60_call-jenkins-test-backup.sh` if it's a shell script.

+For test you can set `backupninja_reportsuccess` to `yes` in inventory.
+All backups will trigger an email.

 ## gcloud backup

 To use gcloud backup :